JCode1986/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 Stretch goal: implement a method that finds the node at the middle of the Linked List.

 ## Approach & Efficiency
--Utilized while loop to get a total count of the linked list -another while loop to subtract parameter from count -return node value
+* Utilized while loop to get a total count of the linked list
+* Another while loop to subtract parameter from count
+* Return node value

 ## Solution
 ![Code-Challenge-7](./whiteboard-img/code-challenge-7.jpg)